Ljiljana Progovac

-Ljiljana Progovac is a Distinguished Professor of Linguistics and a researcher of language evolution, with publications in syntax, Slavic syntax, origins of language, and human evolution.
+Ljiljana Progovac is a Serbian linguist focusing on the evolution of language, with publications in syntax, Slavic syntax, origins of language, and human evolution.
+She is Distinguished Professor of Linguistics at Wayne State University.

 Biography

-Progovac is distinguished professor of Linguistics at Wayne State University in Detroit, Michigan, where she also served as the head of the Linguistics Program from 2007-2017.
-She grew up in Novi Sad, Serbia, where she got her BA degree in English, and where she held an assistant professor position at the University of Novi Sad.
+Progovac is a Distinguished Professor of Linguistics at Wayne State University in Detroit, Michigan, where she also served as the head of the Linguistics Program from 2007 to 2017.
+She grew up in Novi Sad, Serbia, where she got her BA degree in English and later held an assistant professorship at the University of Novi Sad.
 Supported partly by a Fulbright grant Progovac received her PhD degree from the University of Southern California with a dissertation on the syntactic aspects of negation and polarity, advised by Joseph E. Aoun.

 Work

 Early theoretical work

 Her work on theoretical syntax includes publications on negative concord and negative and positive polarity; coordination; reflexives; determiner phrase; aspect; small clauses and nonsententials/fragments.
 This background in theoretical syntax directly informs her work on language evolution.